Framing the Possibility Space for Technosignature Searches

-The strategy to ``Expand'' implies that no extraterrestrial technological activity has yet reached Earth, either past or present.
+If ``Expand'' is the assumed solution, then this implies that no extraterrestrial technological activity has yet reached Earth, either past or present.
 This does not mean they are nonexistent, but it does mean that any process of galactic-scale settlement that may have occurred was sufficiently incomplete (for whatever reason) to omit Earth.
-The strategy to ``Evolve'' implies that extraterrestrial technology, or its relics, do exist in our spatial domain, but we will not recognize it with our current perceptual capabilities.
+If ``Evolve'' is the assumed solution, then this implies that extraterrestrial technology, or its relics, do exist in our spatial domain, but we will not recognize it with our current perceptual capabilities.
 In this case, galactic-scale settlement may have successfully occurred in the way posed by the Fermi paradox, and we simply are unaware that the solar system has been settled.
-Both of these strategies are clustered together in the ``They Exist, But We Have Yet to See or Hear from Them'' category by \citet{webb2015if}.
+Both of these assumptions are clustered together in the ``They Exist, But We Have Yet to See or Hear from Them'' category by \citet{webb2015if}.

-The last strategy to ``Exist'' includes the Fermi paradox resolution that we are alone as a technological society.
+If ``Exist'' is the assumed solution, then this implies nothing about whether or not extraterrestrial being exist.
+This includes the Fermi paradox resolution that we are alone as a technological society.
 But this also includes other possibilities, such as technology being rare enough that contact between technospheres is non-existent, or the asymmetry between other technospheres and our own is sufficiently vast that any efforts at searching, expanding, and advancing will be in vain on our part.
-This strategy includes the ``They Don't Exist'' category by \citet{webb2015if} as well as a handful of other Fermi paradox resolutions.
+This assumption includes the ``They Don't Exist'' category by \citet{webb2015if} as well as a handful of other Fermi paradox resolutions.